On Using Hamiltonian Monte Carlo Sampling for Reinforcement Learning Problems in High-dimension: Hamiltonian -Learning

-A number of importance-sampling methods \citep{liu1996metropolized, betancourt2017conceptual} have been developed for estimating the expectation of a function by drawing samples from the region with the dominant contribution to the expectation.
+A number of importance-sampling methods \cite{liu1996metropolized, betancourt2017conceptual} have been developed for estimating the expectation of a function by drawing samples from the region with the dominant contribution to the expectation.
 HMC is one such importance-sampling method that draws samples from the typical set, i.e., the region that maximizes probability mass, which provides the dominated contribution to the expectation.
-As shown in the second row of Figure \ref{fig:HMCIID}, most of the samples in a limited pool of HMC samples indeed concentrate around the region with high probability mass.
-Since the decay in $Q$ function is significantly smaller compared to the typical exponential or power law decays in transition probability function, HMC provides a better approximation for the expectation of the $Q$ value of the next states \citep{Yang2020Harnessing,shah2020sample}.
+Since the decay in $Q$ function is significantly smaller compared to the typical exponential or power law decays in transition probability function, HMC provides a better approximation for the expectation of the $Q$ value of the next states \cite{Yang2020Harnessing,shah2020sample}.
 Then by letting $\mathcal{H}_t$ denote the set of HMC samples drawn at time step $t$, we update the $Q$ values as:

 \paragraph{HMC for a smooth truncated target distribution:} Recall that region of states is a subset of a Euclidean space given as $s\in [d_1^-,d_1^+]\times \ldots \times [d_{\EuScript{D}_s}^-,d_{\EuScript{D}_s}^+]\subset \mathds{R}^{\EuScript{D}_s}$.
-Thus the main challenge to using HMC sampling is to define a smooth continuous target distribution $\mathcal{P}(s|s_t,a_t)$ which is defined on $\mathds{R}^{\EuScript{D}_s}$ with a sharp decay at the boundary of the region of states \citep{yi2017roll, chevallier2018hamiltonian}.
+Thus the main challenge to using HMC sampling is to define a smooth continuous target distribution $\mathcal{P}(s|s_t,a_t)$ which is defined on $\mathds{R}^{\EuScript{D}_s}$ with a sharp decay at the boundary of the region of states \cite{yi2017roll, chevallier2018hamiltonian}.
 In this work, we generate the target distribution by first defining the transition probability kernel from the conditional probability distribution defined on $\mathds{R}^{\EuScript{D}_s}$ and then multiplying it with a smooth cut-off function.